 Testis cancer represents 1% of all male cancers.
-It is the second most common cancer in young men aged 18 to 39 years.
-Over 700 new cases of testis cancer will be diagnosed in Australia each year.
+As the second most common cancer in young men aged 18 to 39 years, over 700 new cases will be diagnosed in Australia each year.

-Germ cell tumours can be divided into seminoma and non-seminoma.
-Seminoma is the most common germ cell tumour (65% of cases) and typically occurs in men aged 30 to 50.
+We classify germ cell tumours as either seminoma or non-seminoma.
+Seminoma makes up 65% of cases and typically occurs in men aged 30 to 50.
 It is sensitive to both radiotherapy and chemotherapy.
 Non-seminoma is more common in younger men, aged 20 to 35.
 Most subtypes of non-seminoma are sensitive to chemotherapy but not radiotherapy.
 One type of non-seminoma, called teratoma, is resistant to chemotherapy and must be removed surgically.

 What are the symptoms of testis cancer?

 Men with a testis cancer may notice a painless mass or swelling in the testis.
 Only one in ten men will experience pain in the testis from cancer.
 About 5-10% of men present with fluid around the testis, called a hydrocele.

 Some men may notice enlargement or tenderness in the breast tissue, due to hormones released by cancer cells.

 Back pain can occur if the cancer has spread outside the testis to the lymph glands on the back wall of the abdomen.
 This area is called the retroperitoneum.

 What are the risk factors for testis cancer?